rjsears/Fish_Tank_Monitor_and_Control/README.md

 <br><hr>

 #### Atlas Scientific Hydroponic Sensor Kit
-This kit utilizes a Adafruit WiFi Feather Arduino clone and a Ph, EC and DS18B20 temperature probe.
-Data is uploaded to Thingspeak about every 10 to 15 seconds and our script reaches out to the Thingspeak API to grab the data.
-Eventually we will rewrite the sketch to log to our local MySQL/Influx database and eliminate Thingspeak entirely.
+This kit utilizes a Adafruit WiFi Feather Arduino clone connected to pH, EC and DS18B20 probes.
+Data is uploaded to Thingspeak about every 10 to 15 seconds and our script reaches out to the <a href="https://community.thingspeak.com/documentation%20.../api/">Thingspeak API</a> to grab the data.
+Eventually we will <a href="https://github.com/rjsears/Fish_Tank_Monitor_and_Control/issues/2">rewrite</a> the sketch to log to our local MySQL/Influx database and eliminate Thingspeak entirely.

 Purchased from: <a href="https://www.atlas-scientific.com/kits/wi-fi-hydroponics-kit/">Atlas Scientific</a><br>
 Price: $349.00<br><br>